Dorani/Food-App/README.md

   - How to use a set of new html elements to create forms: form, label, input, select, option, textarea

   - How to style these elements

+## Step 8 lessons:

+  - How to build a simple but effective footer

+  - A cool way of using social icons